bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 ## Installation

 No active installation is required.
-The ```amrFlow_setup.sh``` script handles the installation of dependencies and worflow environments automatically.
+The ```amrFlow_setup.sh``` script handles the installation of dependencies and workflow environments automatically.

 This Bash script is used for setting up the system to running the antimicrobial resistance (AMR) analysis pipeline.